-Reference Title Summary Application Date of Standard Impact on Group Financial Report Application Date for Group AASB Int.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB Int.
 16 Hedges of a Net Investment in a Foreign Operation This Interpretation requires that the hedged risk in a hedge of a net investment in a foreign operation is the foreign currency risk arising between the functional currency of the net investment and the functional currency of any parent entity.
 This also applies to foreign operations in the form of joint ventures, associates or branches.
-1 October 2008 The Interpretation is unlikely to have any impact on the Group since it does not significantly restrict the hedged risk or where the hedging instrument can be held.
+1 October 2008 The interpretation is unlikely to have any impact on the Group since it does not significantly restrict the hedged risk or where the hedging instrument can be held.
 1 July 2009 AASB Int.
-17 and AASB 2008-13 Distributions of Non-cash Assets to Owners and consequential amendments to Australian Accounting Standards AASB 5 and AASB 110 The Interpretation outlines how an entity should measure distributions of assets, other than cash, as a dividend to its owners acting in their capacity as owners.
+17 and AASB 2008-13 Distributions of Non- cash Assets to Owners and consequential amendments to Australian Accounting Standards AASB 5 and AASB 110 The Interpretation outlines how an entity should measure distributions of assets, other than cash, as a dividend to its owners acting in their capacity as owners.
 This applies to transactions commonly referred to as spin-offs, split offs or demergers and in-specie distributions.
 1 July 2009 This is unlikely to have any impact on the Group.
 1 July 2009 AASB Int.
 18 Transfers of Assets from Customers This Interpretation provides guidance on the transfer of assets such as items of property, plant and equipment or transfers of cash received from customers.
 The Interpretation provides guidance on when and how an entity should recognise such assets and discusses the timing of revenue recognition for such arrangements and requires that once the asset meets the condition to be recognised at fair value, it is accounted for as an 'exchange transaction'.
 Once an exchange transaction occurs the entity is considered to have delivered a service in exchange for receiving the asset.
 Entities must identify each identifiable service within the agreement and recognise revenue as each service is delivered.
 Applies prospectively to transfer of assets from customers received on or after 1 July 2009 This is unlikely to have any impact on the Group.
 1 July 2009 AASB 8 and AASB 2007-3 Operating Segments and consequential amendments to other Australian Accounting Standards New Standard replacing AASB 114 Segment Reporting, which adopts a management reporting approach to segment reporting.
 1 January 2009 This may have a disclosure impact but is unlikely to have any financial impact on the Group.
-1 July 2009 AASB 1039 (Revised) Concise Reporting AASB 1039 was revised in August 2008 to achieve consistency with AASB 8 Operating Segments .
-The revisions include changes to terminology and descriptions to ensure consistency with the revised AASB 101 Presentation of Financial Statements .
-1 January 2009 This is unlikely to have any impact on the Group.
-1 July 2009 AASB 123 (Revised) and AASB 2007-6 Borrowing Costs and consequential amendments to other Australian Accounting Standards The amendments to AASB 123 require that all borrowing costs associated with a qualifying asset be capitalised.
-1 January 2009 The Group currently capitalises borrowing costs associated with qualifying assets and as such the amendments are not expected to have any impact.
 1 July 2009